 Smell.
 Although it is supposed to be Vanilla Choc Chip treat, it smells like sunflower oil.

 And that’s all that is detectable here.
 Also, firmness on the outside could be better, but let’s leave it for now, as the bar itself is still pretty comfortable to eat.
 A slightly chewy and barely sticking to your teeth snack has a pretty strange texture.
 It’s something like a natural yeast, but a bit thicker.
 It’s really confusing.
 Same as one of the most important things in all treats.
 The taste.

 All right.
 Something went really wrong here.
 We expected it to have some kind of vanilla choc chip.
 But its taste is nothing even close to that.
 Instead, this treat tastes in a par of its smell.
 Sunflower oil, sunflower oil everywhere.
 There’s also a load of bitterness here.
 It’s so strong even choc chips can’t push their way through.
 Not to mention vanilla taste itself.
 Overall, that taste is nothing many would consider a pleasure.
 Also, it definitely won’t make its way as a sweetish treat at all.
 Therefore, that’s why we had to give so low score in that criterion.

 Do we want another serving after the first one?
 Not at all.
 It tastes terrible.
 And we are not masochists.
 Not only in this case.

 Let’s do that quick.
 A 50g bar has largish 230 kcal, 13.3g of fat, 11.8g of carbs (including 5.6g of sugar) and only 12.8g of protein.
 Not impressive.
 Contrary to ingredients list, which doesn’t contain added sugar, palm fat or any syrup.
 Nice, for a change.

-Can it be a sustainable protein bar on the go?
+Can it be the finest protein bar on the go?
 Not at all.